-The Imperial County Division of Environmental Health is hereby providing notification of its Local Agency Management Program prepared pursuant to the State Policy, and respectfully requests that the Colorado River RWQCB consent to the following elements of its local program as established herein.
-Please note that in the interest of public health and safety, and pursuant to Section 4.3 of the Policy, the County will continue to regulate the discharge of domestic wastes from existing or new individual OWTSs (not to exceed 5,000 gallons per day) under its current local authority until such time as the Local Agency Management Program is formally recognized by the RWQCB.
+The Imperial County Environmental Health Division is hereby providing notification of its Local Agency Management Program prepared pursuant to the State Policy, and respectfully requests that the Colorado River RWQCB consent to the following elements of its local program as established herein.
+Please note that in the interest of public health and safety, and pursuant to Section 4.3 of the Policy, the County will continue to regulate the discharge of domestic wastes from existing or new individual OWTSs (not to exceed 5,000 gallons per day) under its current Local Agency Management Program.